inovacion-al/laravel-carbonize/readme.md

 ->middleware('carbonize:d/m/Y,start_date,end_date')
 ```

-This middle ware will attempt to parse the input `date_field_name` with the format `format`.
+This middleware will attempt to parse the input `date_field_name` with the format `format`.
-If successful it will add a boolean `has_valid_date` to the request and replace the dates parameters with Carbon objects.
+If successful it will add a boolean `has_valid_dates` to the request and replace the dates parameters with Carbon objects.

 ## Coming Soon